jeju5/management/cs/aws/aws_developer.md

   * With Lambda@Edge, you don't have to provision or manage infrastructure in multiple locations around the world.

 * Lambda Good Practice
-  * To enable 'reusing variables & singletons', Limit re-initialization of those on every invocation.
-You can Move the client initialization out of your function handler
+  * avoid initialization on every invocation.
+  * move those outside of labmda.

 * Temporary File
   * Best way to store temporary files created by Lambda function is to put it under /tmp (512MB capacity)